Chahat-M/kilo-ed-rust/Notes/Lec1.md

 ### Doubts -
 - How let Key() is used?
 - For turning off some signals, flags are checked.
 Now, for example, I can press ctrl-c and ctrl-z as input, which means it is already disabled but its associated flag isig is turned on (no -ve sign).
-Confusion?ignbrk
+Confusion?
 - In linux terminal, cooked mode has several flags and raw mode has several flags, but without doing anything, the terminal's flags are neither completely in raw mode nor in cooked mode.- timeout for read() - step 16 - req (for 1/10 ms)?
-- Error handling -> NO error shown after match introduced whereas video has the error?
+- Error handling -> No error shown after match introduced whereas video has the error?
 - Ok(true) and Ok(false) usage?
-- For condition if editor_refresh_screen.isErr(){}, why the task of the function is performedeven if there is no error?
-And if it is performed then why unused import warning? (main.rs and output.rs)
-- Step 24 is not implemented correctly, how to bring clear screen after clicking ctrl-q? (affects step 25)
+- Step 24 is not implemented correctly, how to bring clear screen after clicking ctrl-q? (affects step 25) [ Corrected - in main.rs file - needs to be checked though ]

 ## Cargo
 Original document - https://doc.rust-lang.org/book/ch01-03-hello-cargo.html